UNIZAR-30226-2025-04/Backend/README.md

 ### Postgre SQL database

-# Design Decisions and Justifications:
+# Design Decisions and Justifications

 1. Email as Primary Key (users table):
    - Emails are unique and globally identifiable